dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 Joël Quenneville has a nice visualization of this concept in his article [Elm's Universal Pattern](https://thoughtbot.com/blog/elms-universal-pattern).

-## Inverting the Monolithic Top-Down Approach

-In summary, top-down, imperative transforms tend to:

-- Work their way down from the top first (rather than being able to start the change from the relevant sub-section)
-- Happen in multiple passes
+## Intermediary Data

+Another quality of transforming data in an imperative style is that it can happen in multiple passes.
+Each iteration to transform the data can give you an intermediary data format that isn't useful except as input to the next iteration of the transformation process.

 By using a Combinator, you can avoid passing data through various transformation stages, and instead only ever have the data in the desired form.
 The data is never exposed in your app in an intermediary format.
 Since you are building up both the JSON Decoder and its type information at the same type, you are guaranteed to either

 1. End up with well-typed data (happy path), or
 2. End up with a clear error

-This is a huge benefit for the Combinator pattern.
+I really love this quality of the Combinator pattern.
 This gives you explicit, clearly defined paths, with types fully describing the possibilites.
 Take a look at Alexis King's article [Parse, Don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) for some great insights about that.

 ## Combinators Beyond JSON Decoders